Manifesto for Walloon culture: Further response

-The conclusion of the Manifesto for Wallon culture states: All those who live and work in the Walloon region are undeniably part of Wallonia.
-All respectable human ideas and beliefs are also part of Wallonia (...)
-Being a straightforward community of human beings, Wallonia wishes to emerge as an appropriate entity which opens itself to the entire world.
+The Manifesto for Walloon Culture concludes with a two-pronged statement regarding inclusivity and regional identity.
+Firstly, it posits that all those who live and work in Wallonia are undeniably part of the region.
+This suggests a broad definition of Walloon identity that extends beyond ethnicity or language.
+Secondly, the manifesto emphasizes that a range of respectable ideas and beliefs contribute to Wallonia's character.
+This implies a desire for tolerance and openness within the region.

 New debates

 The Walloon Minister President started a debate about the Walloon identity on 1 March 2010 in the newspaper La Meuse.
 He made a proposal to his government to rename the 'Walloon Region' as 'Wallonia'.
 The director of the Institut Destrée commented on this initiative the day after on the RTBF.
 He linked this initiative and the Manifesto for Walloon culture together:

 Le Figaro (4 March 2010) reminds the last sentences of the Manifesto for Walloon Culture : 'All those who live and work in the Walloon region are undeniably part of Wallonia.'
 These sentences are hopefully a reason to hope a peaceful debate...'